All Episodes

 And what I don't understand is about 15 years ago, I looked at everything and I said, you know what?

-And if you look at the traits of organized crime, such as tax evasion, which Hunter Biden does, and people are on the take, we're always finding, and I'm not saying Republicans or, you know, that avoid any of this, but the con men, you know, the term con men comes from confidence men, the people that can go out and fool you.
+We're always finding, and I'm not saying Republicans are, you know, that avoid any of this, but the con men, you know, the term con men comes from confidence men, the people that could go out and fool you.

-So what I'm saying here is I think the media commentators that are trying to be as truthful as they can really is like when Trump got the term fake news to stick, I think we should try to get the term organized crime to stick whenever we're talking about either deep state.
+So what I'm saying here is I think the media commentators that are trying to be as truthful as they can really, like when Trump got the term fake news to stick, I think we should try to get the term organized crime to stick whenever we're talking about either deep state.

 Well, I'll tell you, you know, I don't know whether the organized crime thing will fit or not, but I think you're on to something.

-And I was thinking about this, and I'm of an age that I remember vividly as a child.
+And I'm of an age that I remember vividly as a child.

 My parents were very active in Republican politics in Massachusetts, so they were always very interested in what was going on.

-And I know without question and I was one of them it inspired young people to get into politics.
+And I know without question, and I was one of them, it inspired young people to get into politics.

-Now that said I think that the problem eventually became that young people who were doing this that's all they were going to do.
+Now, that said, I think that the problem eventually became that young people who were doing this, that's all they were going to do.

-And And it was a limited experience looking back.
+And it was a limited experience looking back.

 They just stuck with politics all the time.

-And this is what encouraged I think a lot of uh you know or a fair share of elected officials to do it's just you know that's all they do all the time and I think over time that that is not a good situation here for them or for the country.
+And I think over time that that is not a good situation here for them or for the country.

-I think that they get so wrapped up in this I think Joe Biden, frankly, is a perfect example of this.
+I think Joe Biden, frankly, is a perfect example of this.

-Well he affords it because he uh so go the allegations uh he was the big guy peddling uh you know political influence in return for money in Ukraine and these other places I don't think that Joe Biden is alone.
+Well, he affords it because he, so go the allegations, he was the big guy peddling political influence in return for money in Ukraine and these other places.

-He he may be uh a standalone in terms of the uh size and the amount and the offices he held but I'm willing to bet you could find people in public office alas unfortunately at much lower levels of government uh local or state who who were doing some version of the same thing and that's where I think this has gotten off the rails here.
+But I'm willing to bet you could find people in public office, alas, unfortunately, at much lower levels of government, local or state, who were doing some version of the same thing.

 I've worked for major corporations.